 1. business name and full address of the manufacturer and, where appropriate, his authorised representative;

-3. description and identification of the lifting accessory, including generic denomination, function, model, type, serial number and commercial name;
+3. description and identification of the lifting accessory, including generic denomination, function, model, type, serial number, and commercial name;

-4. a sentence expressly declaring that the lifting accessory fulfils all the relevant provisions of this Directive and where appropriate, a similar sentence declaring the conformity with other Directives and/or relevant provisions with which the lifting accessory complies.
+4. a sentence expressly declaring that the lifting accessory fulfills all the relevant provisions of this Directive and where appropriate, a similar sentence declaring the conformity with other Directives and/or relevant provisions with which the lifting accessory complies.
 These references must be those of the texts published in the Official Journal of the European Union;

 5. reference to the examination certificate;